jboss-developer/jboss-eap-quickstarts/kitchensink-ear/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warning in the server log.
-You can ignore this warning.
+_Note:_ You will see the following warnings in the server log.
+You can ignore these warnings.

+    JBAS010489: -ds.xml file deployments are deprecated.
+Support may be removed in a future version.

     HHH000431: Unable to determine H2 database version, certain features may not work